Experienced South Carolina Birth Injury Lawyers Protecting Your Rights

 - Lost future earnings

-Birth injury lawsuits can also provide for non-economic damages, including:
+Birth injury lawsuits may also provide for non-economic damages, including:

 - Pain and suffering